P on Apple Watch showing one-tap bathroom logging

 Pee count calendar No calendar view Current and previous month free; older months with subscription

-Beverage-specific tracking 40+ beverages with hydration ratios Not tracked (output reflects all sources)
+Beverage-specific tracking 40+ beverages with hydration ratios Not tracked (records bathroom visits)

 Gamification 100+ collectible characters, themed challenges Streaks (consecutive healthy days)